- Catch CAT

 Local Bus Info

 One-way trips cost $1.50 and transfers are free (simply request a transfer before paying when you get on the first bus).
-Schedules are always available here, and you can use Google Trip Planner or speak to our Transit Ambassadors at 912-233-5767 for detailed scheduling questions (click on “Plan Your Trip” in the image at the top of this page).
+Schedules are always available here, and you can use the CAT App, Google Trip Planner or speak to our Transit Ambassadors at 912-233-5767 for detailed scheduling questions (click on “Plan Your Trip” in the image at the top of this page).
 Please note that fares are cash only on the bus and change cards will be issued for amounts over the fare.
 The Transit Center Ticket Window is open Monday-Friday, 7:00 AM-8:00 PM and accepts cash, check, and debit/credit cards.

 Getting to Know Savannah